-12 Proven Local SEO Tips to Dominate the SERPs and Map Pack
+12 Proven Local SEO Tips To Dominate The SERPs And Map Pack

-Here are 12 of my go-to local search tactics to help your business improve local search visibility.
+If you’re not optimized for local search, you’re missing out on a tremendous opportunity to reach potential customers in your area and drive incremental revenue, traffic, and sales.

+In this article, we’ll explain why local search is important and how you can ensure your business is optimized for the local search results to maximize performance.

-Get on a Local Search Platform
+1. Get On A Local Search Platform

-There are many local search platforms that can fit into your budget including Moz, Yext, RIO, RenderSEO, Chatmeter, and SweetIQ, to name a few.
+Many local search platforms can fit into your budget, including Moz, Yext, RIO, RenderSEO, Chatmeter, Uberall, and SweetIQ, to name a few.

 Using a platform makes it much easier to manage all your listings.
 That includes getting your name, address, and phone number (NAP) consistently and accurately listed across hundreds of local search engines and directories while also removing duplicate listings.

-Trying to manage this manually is extremely time-consuming and tedious, and can result in inaccuracies across the local search ecosystem.
+Managing this manually is extremely time-consuming and tedious and can result in inaccuracies across the local search ecosystem.

 Bonus Tip: If you are an ecommerce brand, you definitely want to take advantage of Google’s new feature, See What is in your Stores (SWIS).

-This is done by integrating live inventory into your Google My Business profile.
+This is done by integrating live inventory into your Google Business Profile.

-Take advantage of the number of consumers searching for your products and services every day by letting them see in-store inventory in an unpaid product listing across Google properties, including Images, Shopping, and Maps.
+Take advantage of the number of consumers searching for your products and services daily by letting them see in-store inventory in an unpaid product listing across Google properties, including Images, Shopping, and Maps.

 Few platforms have this integrated into the core feature set, but it’s definitely worth looking into while it is still free.

-We all know structured data is important for helping Google to better understand content and that it can help increase clicks, impressions, and conversions.
+We all know structured data is important for helping Google to better understand the content and that it can help increase clicks, impressions, and conversions.

 The same principle applies to local search.